 The best defacement monitoring services will immediately alert you to any unauthorized changes to your website, helping you to protect your online assets.

 In July 2001, the Code Red worm infected over 359,000 hosts which were running a vulnerable implementation of Windows NT.
 Visitors to compromised websites were greeted with the message: "HELLO!
 Welcome to http://www.worm.com!
 Hacked By Chinese!"

 Code Red and the phrase "Hacked by Chinese!" have long since passed into internet legend but the danger of website defacement is clear and present.
 Hackers can target your site at any time, so unless you are viewing a page as its been changed, it's hard to respond quickly.

 In this guide, you'll discover an elegant solution to the issue of website defacement in the form of the very best security tools on the web today.
-These automate the task of regularly checking your domains for anomalies and make sure to notify you if any unauthorised changes are detected.
+These automate the task of regularly checking your domains for anomalies and make sure to notify you if any unauthorized changes are detected.

 There are options to match all budgets from free services suitable for the occasional blogger to premium platforms for large business owners.

 Here then are the best website defacement monitoring services currently available.

 - We've also highlighted the best web hosting services

 Visualping is a deceptively simple tool which offers powerful protection against website defacement.
 Users of the website or iOS/Android mobile apps need only enter a URL and their email address to receive regular updates of any changes made.